Presidency of Muhammad Zia-ul-Haq: Movement for Restoration of Democracy

 On 19 November 1985, Amnesty International also accused the Zia regime of torturing and denying fair trials to political prisoners tried by special military courts.
 "As of September, more than 130 prisoners were serving sentences of between seven and 42 years after special military courts convicted them of political offenses or politically motivated criminal offenses.
 The military courts regularly use as evidence confessions extracted by torture while prisoners are hung upside down and beaten, given electric shocks, strapped to blocks of ice, deprived of food and sleep for two or three days and burned with cigarettes.
 Many prisoners are held in fetters and chains.
 People often are tried in courts held in closed session and denied the right of appeal to a higher court."
 The number of prisoners held without trial and shot on site was estimated to be ten-fold.

 In 1986 a national convention ended with a resolution calling for a commission to monitor human rights violations.

 International Commission of Jurists again published a report on 7 September 1987 stating that "some human rights abuses continue in Pakistan, including alleged military attacks on villagers, despite the lifting of martial law 20 months ago."
 The ICJ report cited reports by villagers who said their villages were raided and looted by soldiers sometimes accompanied by local police.
 "Some male villagers were shot to death and women beaten, in at least two cases pregnant women, who subsequently miscarried."
 When Zia died in 1988, the reputed Paris daily Le Monde wrote, "Certainly, no defender of democracy or human rights is going to shed tears over General Zia's death."

 The Zia-ul-Haq military regime coincided with much of the Soviet–Afghan War (December 1979 to February 1989), which took place across its border and which Pakistan was a major participant helping the mujahideen insurgents against the Soviets.
-Despite the human rights situation in Pakistan being assessed as "very grim" during this era, the U.S. administration of Ronald Reagan—a major supporter of the Afghan mujahideen—continued to provide military and economic assistance to the Zia ul-Haq government.
+Despite the human rights situation in Pakistan being assessed as "very grim" during this era, the United States's Ronald Reagan administration—a major supporter of the Afghan mujahideen—continued to provide military and economic assistance to the Zia ul-Haq government.